This article has links to products and services we love, which we may make commission from.

 This area tends to be a little less populated with visitors who are looking to party, opting for the more luxury vacation in upscale MiMo (Miami Modern) hotels.

-However, it doesn’t mean there is nowhere to dine and drink, plus some of Miami Beach’s most popular clubs are hidden behind the facade of luxury hotels.
+However, it doesn’t mean there is nowhere to dine and drink; some of Miami Beach’s most popular clubs are hidden behind the facades of luxury hotels.

 Mid Beach stretches from 23rd Street to 63rd Street.